Tiled Celine, Andy Warhol Effect

 I received my PhD in Computer Science from the University of Waterloo in 2006.
 I have a Master of Mathematics in Computer Science and a Bachelor of Arts in Honours Economics and Applied Studies, both from Waterloo.
 I began my research career as an Assistant Professor in the College of Computing and Informatics at the University of North Carolina at Charlotte in 2006, was granted tenure there in 2012, and was promoted to Full Professor there in 2017.
 I am still a research affiliate at UNC Charlotte, where I am actively involved in various CS Education projects and where I was a co-PI on the Connected Learner project.

 I am Co-Chair, along with Micheal Mueller, of the SIGCHI Cares Committee.
-I also am on the steering committee for the ACM Creativity & Cognition Conference, and served as a Virtual Conference Co-Chair for Creativity & Cognition 2021, which was held in this cool Gather.Town space that I created (check out the amazing interactive art work in the Galleria, and enjoy the excellent visuals in the Pictorials gallery).
+I also am on the steering committee for the ACM Creativity & Cognition Conference.
+In 2021 and 2023, I served as a Virtual Conference Co-Chair for Creativity & Cognition, both of which were held in Gather virtual spaces that I created ( 2021 space and 2023 space ).
+These spaces include interactive art galleries, pictorial galleries, and posters and demos rooms.

 Recent news: